 You will not be able to enter this information after you sell the shares.

-The tool will initially render a chart, using all open, short term tax lots with both gains and losses.
+The tax lot filtering tool, referred to on our site as the Tax Football, will initially render a chart, using all open, short term tax lots with both gains and losses.
 Tax lots for symbols held in Non-Folio Holdings are not included.
 Select the term and gains/losses to narrow tax lots only to those that satisfy your filter criteria.
 Specify inclusions/exclusions at the symbol or tax lot level to filter tax lots even further.
 The values shown in Tax Lot Info will change to reflect your filter criteria.

 Based on your specifications, you may have the option to select one or all of the following Order Options.

-Generate orders using FDIC.CASH in order to keep the proceeds of this sale within each folio.
+Generate orders using FDIC.CASH in order to keep the proceeds of this sale within each sub-account.